THERMAL-KINEMATIC LINKAGES IN OROGENS

 At the scale of an orogenic wedge, mechanical and thermal strain continuum models indicate that bulk thermal architecture is governed by the inherent kinematic asymmetry of the pro- and retro-sides of the wedge.
 In natural systems, these zones are arguably more complex, as major orogenic components such as the high-grade hinterland, low-grade hinterland, and exterior foreland fold-thrust belt are generally separated by discrete faults and/or shear zones.
 These boundaries commonly accommodate substantial thrust and in some cases normal sense displacement of 10's to 100's kms.
 Displacement of this magnitude can lead to juxtaposition of rocks that do not share a common protolith and, perhaps most importantly, finite deformational and thermal history.
 Observation of the latter indicates that these structures exert a critical influence on the thermal evolution (and by association controls deformational style through temperature-dependent rheology) of collisional systems and highlights our need to understand this thermal-kinematic linkage.
 Our group uses the Scottish Caledonides as a natural laboratory to investigate how crustal-scale thrust faults influence the thermal architecture of orogenic systems and how that thermal architecture controls the rheological response of the wedge.
 To do this, we integrate detailed field work, quantitative pressure-temperature and geochronologic analyses, and finite-element modeling.

-This study is being conducted in conjunction with collaborators Kyle Ashley (University of Texas, Austin), Richard Law (Virginia Tech), Geoff Lloyd (University of Leeds, UK), Rob Strachan (University of Portsmouth, UK), and Calvin Mako (Virginia Tech).
+This study is being conducted in conjunction with collaborators Summer Brown (University of Kentucky), Kyle Ashley (University of Pittsburgh), Richard Law (Virginia Tech), Geoff Lloyd (University of Leeds, UK), Rob Strachan (University of Portsmouth, UK), and Calvin Mako (Virginia Tech).